sebastianduchene/genome_dating/README.md

 Sebastian Duchene

+The steps are:
+estimate nj trees
+get dist.topo matrix
+get mds of dist.topo with two dimensions choose clusers, concatenate data and estimate the gene trees optimise branch lengths on gene trees for each of the chosen clusters estimate sbsdmin for each cluster choose clusters

+This section needs to be updated with the data in gdata4

 ## Simulate data with 5 topologies (gt) and 3 pacemakers (pm) for each topology

 In this simulation the number of genes is 510.
 Bootstrapping to find the optimal number of clusters from 2:50 is taking 24 seconds with 5 cores.